Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsection{Comparison of Model Performance}

-The results from all the scenarios of all the DGPs are presented in Table \ref{tab:all_dgp_results} using both Mean SMAPE and Mean MASE values.
-In every column, the best-performing model under every DGP is indicated in boldface.
-Not all the models are relevant to all the experimental setups; hence the `-' in some of the table cells.
-As mentioned before, since PR models are the global versions of AR models, we run only the AR models in the SS scenarios, as the AR and PR models become equivalent in case of just one series.
-Furthermore, we also present Table \ref{tab:all_dgp_results_differences}, which shows the percentage difference of every model from the best model in each scenario, computed according to Equation \ref{eqn:percentage_difference_of_model_performance}.
+The results of all the DGPs as well as the percentage difference of every model from the best model in each scenario computed according to Equation \ref{eqn:percentage_difference_of_model_performance} are presented in Table \ref{tab:all_dgp_results_and_differences} under the \textit{Error} and \textit{Diff} columns.
 In Equation \ref{eqn:percentage_difference_of_model_performance}, $D_m$ is the percentage difference of the performance of model m, $E_m$ is the error of model $m$ and $E_b$ is the error of the best model in the respective scenario.
-The error $E$ in this case can be either the Mean SMAPE value or the Mean MASE value.
-Thus, according to Equation \ref{eqn:percentage_difference_of_model_performance}, the best performing model in every separate experimental setting has a `0' in Table \ref{tab:all_dgp_results_differences}.
-Likewise, Table \ref{tab:all_dgp_results_differences} helps identify how competitive every individual forecasting model is, with respect to the best performing model.

-The analyses of different DGPs are presented separately.
-For every DGP, we discuss in detail the behaviour of the models with respect to the experimental scenarios indicated in Table \ref{tab:abbreviations}.
+In every column of Table \ref{tab:all_dgp_results_and_differences}, the best-performing model under every DGP is indicated in boldface.
+Not all the models are relevant to all the experimental setups; hence the `-' in some of the table cells.
+Since PR models are the global versions of AR models, we run only the AR models in the SS scenarios.
 For the relevant models, we also indicate the number of lags used to train the model.
 For example, LGBM(3) refers to an LGBM model with an order of 3 lags.
-Although we conduct experiments for data availability for some of the DGPs, the numbers shown in Table \ref{tab:all_dgp_results} correspond only to the highest length/number of series in each scenario as per Table \ref{tab:generated_datasets}.
-For further results with all the error values corresponding to the different amounts of data available in every DGP, refer to \ref{sec:appendix}.
+Although we conduct experiments for data availability for some of the DGPs, the numbers shown in Table \ref{tab:all_dgp_results_and_differences} correspond only to the highest length/number of series in each scenario as per Table \ref{tab:generated_datasets}.
+For more results analysis details, data availability experiment results as well as further details on the Hochberg's post-hoc procedures of different scenarios, refer to Appendix F of the Online Appendix.